Vicente González Lizondo

-Vicente González Lizondo (22 August 1942 in Valencia, Spain – 23 December 1996) was a Spanish politician and co-founder of the regional party Valencian Union (Unió Valenciana.)
+Vicente González Lizondo (22 August 1942 in Casas-Ibáñez – 23 December 1996) was a Spanish politician and co-founder of the regional party Valencian Union (Unió Valenciana).

 Early life

 Married with four children, González was a businessman and the owner of a factory which made paintbrushes.

 His early political involvement was as a member of the Valencian Regional Union (Unio Regional Valencianista/URV), a political party formed after the Spanish General Election of 1977.
 Politically he was conservative and strongly anti-Catalan, opposing those who favoured a pan-Catalan approach which would link the Valencian Community with Catalunya and other Catalan speaking areas Consequently, on 30 August 1982 he joined other members of URV in forming the Valencian Union (UV) becoming President for Valencia Province.

 Political career

 Mayoral candidate

 In May 1983 he was elected to Valencia City Council at the head of the UV list and set his sights on becoming Mayor of Valencia.
 When the Spanish Socialist Workers' Party (PSOE) Mayor Ricard Pérez Casado resigned in January 1989 he stood but lost to PSOE candidate Clementina Ródenas by 13 votes to 14.